matrix-2020/bert_sample/python_sample_for_fine-tune_bert/README.md

-# Python sample code for fine-tuned BERT model
+# Fine-tuned BERT model Python* Demo

 ## Introduction
 This sample code show how to run fine-tuned BERT model using OpenVINO toolkit on a simple specific task to predict whether an IMDB movie review is positive or negative.